Cooper Testifies at Middle Tennessee TennCare Block Grant Hearing

 But the ACA was also designed to get not only the poor, but the low-income, medical insurance.
 This reform works wherever it is allowed to work, but not in Tennessee.
 The federal government committed to pay for the additional costs to states, and most states – enticed by the prospect of a realigned health care marketplace that was heavily subsidized by the federal government – signed up.
 The near-poor citizens of 36 states are now under the coverage of care, but not Tennesseans.
 Here, we had the third largest increase in uninsured in the nation last year.
 One out of every 10 people in our state, about 675,000 people, remain without any health insurance.
 Read the first chapter of T.R.
 Reid’s book, The Healing of America.
 It describes a young Tennessee woman in her 30s who needlessly died of lupus for lack of medical care.

-To his credit, after Gov. Bill Haslam was elected, he supported expanding TennCare in this newly aligned system, and it was made easier because ALL of our Tennessee hospitals and provider groups also supported the effort.
+To his credit, after Gov. Bill Haslam was elected, he supported expanding TennCare in this newly aligned system, and ALL of our Tennessee hospitals and provider groups also supported the effort.
 His plan was called “Insure Tennessee”, and it was chock-full of conservative features such as co-pays and work requirements.
 Nevertheless, the state legislature soundly rejected the Governor’s initiative after his half-hearted sales attempt and so began nearly a decade of refusing to expand TennCare.
 Gov. Haslam’s failure left Tennesseans in the sad situation of paying federal taxes so that other states could take better care of their citizens than we do.

 Now, eight years later, Gov. Bill Lee has been handed another page-and-a-half bill (H.B.
-1280) by the General Assembly asking Gov. Lee to handle the same problems that Gov. McWherter first faced a quarter-century ago: tight state budgets with little room for the medical needs of our citizens who need it most.
+1280) by the General Assembly asking Gov. Lee to handle the same problems that Gov. McWherter first faced a quarter-century ago: tight state budgets with little room for the medical needs of our citizens who need help most.
 Gov. Lee has the same response: more managed care.

 The Hidden History: Gaming “the Match”